Santosh-Gupta/Research2Vec/README.md

 # Research2Vec

-Upcoming project for representing research papers as vectors / latent representations.
-More coming soon

-I've created a subreddit to interact with users for this project
+This is a research paper recommender that works by vector representation of the research papers.
+It is ready for you to use!
+The Google Colab notebook will automatically download the Tensorflow model, all you have to do is input the paper(s) and explore the results.

 ## What is it?

 The dataset used is Semantic Scholar's corpus of research paper (https://labs.semanticscholar.org/corpus/ ), and was trained by a Word2Vec-based algorithm to develop an embedding for each paper.
 The database contains 1,666,577 papers, mostly in the computer science field.
-You can put 1 or more (as many as you want) papers and the recommender will return the most similar papers to those papers.
+You can put 1 or more (as many as you want !) papers and the recommender will return the most similar papers to those papers.
 You can also make TSNE maps of those recommendations.

 ![alt text](images/Intro1.jpg)